Guide to Choosing the Right Flashlight

 To help you determine the right light for you, Streamlight created an interactive, online beam demonstration.
 You can check it out by clicking here.
-More information on our different beam patterns can also be found here.
+Want more information our different beam patterns?
+Click here.

-Use the beam information, as well as the information we provide below, to choose a light that will serve you well for a long, long time.
+Use this beam information, as well as the information we provide below, to choose a light that meets your needs and will last.

 Can the budget pay for disposable batteries or does frequent use demand rechargeables?